 These dogs are medium to large in size and can weigh up to 110 pounds.
 They are known for being highly trainable and attentive, making early obedience and socialization training important.
 Cane Corsos generally have a calm and friendly demeanor towards their owners and are good with children.
 However, they can be cautious and occasionally aggressive towards strangers.
 Due to their athletic nature, Cane Corsos enjoy activities like running and hiking.
 With a secure home, they can adapt well to either indoor or outdoor living.

 Ahead, we look at Cane Corso dog breed, its history, personality, pros and cons of owning an Cane Corso, characteristics, and must-know facts.
-We will also examine how to care for this breed and much more.
+We will also examine how to care for this breed and more.
 Prepare for a tail-wagging adventure into the world of Cane Corsos!

 Dog Breed | Cane Corso |